EngineeringOV/CameraController/NOTES.md

 # CASE

-- unscrew mount screws and attatch front, then rotate the mount before putting it back on.
+- unscrew mount screws and attach front, then rotate the mount before putting it back on.